lsavage92/roman-cli/README.md

 'XIV V M + L *'

 The output is written to standard out but could easily be edited to return the value if needed in a frontend project.

+In a perfect world there would be tests for this as well.
+I just didn't have the time unfortunately.